amouro/drupalden_iwakuni_2023/section-2.md

 <!--
 At the end we migrate more than 10,000 content and assets via the Drupal Migrate API script.

-These code are not disposed when the migration is finished.
+These code are not disposed after the migration is finished.
-The migrate profile is kept using in the project to provide mockup data for testing purpose.
+The migrate profile is kept in use in the project to provide mockup data for testing purpose.

-During each new feature development, our local environment and the cloud CI environment can rebuild the site with the mockup data on the fly.
+During each new feature development, our local environment and the cloud CI environment builds the site with the mockup data every time.

-That allow us to run the unit test over and over, and make our deployment more robust and reliable.
+This allows us to run the unit test over and over, and make our deployment more robust and reliable.

 Migration is critical to the project.
-To make the the project successful also needs lots of efforts.
+It cost lots of efforts to review the content and validate the result.
+However it really worth it and promise the success of the project.

 <b>Next slide >>>>></b>
 -->